 John Luke is a spunky, fun loving little boy.

-So I called the pediatrician, like they told me to.
+So, I called the pediatrician, like they told me to.
 Unfortunately, no one ever called me back.
 When I got home from work, I could see in my son’s eyes that he was miserable.
 I loaded him up in my car and headed towards Florence and took him to the ER.
-Within an hour we had been seen.
+Within a hour we had been seen.
 They did x-rays on him and found out he had a great deal of fluid in his right lung & he was also severely dehydrated.
 Later on that night we were admitted into the Children’s Hospital so they could give him antibiotics and fluids.
 After about 3 days of antibiotics he still was not doing any better and his breathing was still shallow, so they transferred him to PICU where they could monitor him better.

 After surgery they had to put two chest tubes in to make sure his other lungs did not collapse and also his port for chemotherapy.
 He also had to have a NG tube placed in and a Foley.
-After about 5 days after surgery his chest tubes, Foley and NG tube were removed.
+About 5 days after surgery his chest tubes, Foley and NG tube were removed.
 We slowly weaned him off his pain meds so that we could be transferred to the Oncology Unit across the hall.
 This is where the waiting and healing game would begin.
-After surgery they had limited it down to about two different types of cancer they though it could be, one being Neuroblastoma or PPB.
+After surgery they had limited it down to about two different types of cancer.
+They though it could be, one being Neuroblastoma or PPB.
 About a week after surgery we finally got the results which are still hard to hear.
-Our son was diagnosed with Plumonary Plueroblastoma Type ll.
+Our son was diagnosed with Pulmonary Plueroblastoma Type ll.
 From what we were told and what we have looked up, our son’s condition is a highly rare form of tumor that is targeted in younger children.
 It has been a whirl wind and not something we had expected at all.
 When they say your child has cancer it’s like a slap in the face.
 And it’s a sickening thought to think that only 4% of the funding from cancer research goes towards our kids.